What does git checkout origin do?

 would point at a specific commit.
 That’s what’s called a “detached HEAD” state:

-is not attached to any branch.
+the HEAD is not attached to any branch.
 Committing something now would move

-, but won’t affect any branches.
+the HEAD, but won’t affect any branches.
 That can be useful for one-off

 experiments, but can also lead to data loss; please see the “Detached HEAD”